-Restriction on Distribution and Use
+Restriction on distribution and use

-This report, including the opinion, has been prepared for and only for the Board of Managers, the sole Shareholder and the Bonds holders in accordance with the terms of our engagement letter and is not suitable for any other purpose.
+This report, including the opinion, has been prepared for and only for the Board of Managers and the Shareholder in accordance with the terms of our engagement letter and is not suitable for any other purpose.
 We do not accept any responsibility to any other party to whom it may be distributed.